 When a typical person is asked to picture Beijing, they’ll most likely cast up images of the Great Wall, the mighty Forbidden City or perhaps the neighbouring Tiananmen Square.
-For most Beijingers, the Temple of Heaven is one of the country’s greatest national treasures, representing as the perfect example of their unique culture and history, as well as the city’s meteoric rise to the modern world.
+For most Beijingers, the Temple of Heaven is one of the country’s greatest national treasures, representing a guide into the perfect example of their unique culture and history, as well as the city’s meteoric rise to the modern world.

 Evidence of that could be seen at the passing of the torch ceremony before the Olympic games, where it was performed at none other than here.
 It really is a site of great significance in Beijing’s sub-conscience.
 Strangely however the site of incredible grandeur was originally dedicated to more sacrificial purposes.
 During the times of the Ming and Qing dynasty, it was a site of sacrifice, both spiritually and literally.
-Although the sacrifices were believed to be for a worthy cause, for “the Supreme Ruler of the Universe”, to bless the coming years harvest.
-It is in-fact the largest sacrificial temple in all of China.
+Although the sacrifices were believed to be for a worthy cause, for “the Supreme Ruler of the Universe”, to bless the coming year’s harvest.
+It is in fact the largest sacrificial temple in all of China.

 IMPORTANT: Just like everywhere else in your time in Beijing, make sure you have your passport or ID.
-Entrance into the park and seeing all the main attractions don’t require one, but attractions like the Hall of Animal Sacrifice and the Fasting Palace requires one.
+Entrance into the park and seeing all the main attractions don’t require one, but attractions like the Hall of Animal Sacrifice and the Fasting Palace require one.

 The Pavilion of Sacrifice

-A slight melancholy start to your journey will be at the a place of death.
-This is one of the two sites of animal sacrifice which would occur, where butchers would regularly prepare livestock for the ceremonies as far back as 2200BC.
+A slight melancholy start to your journey will be at the place of death.
+This is one of the two sites of animal sacrifice would occur, where butchers would regularly prepare livestock for the ceremonies as far back as 2200 BC.
 Sacrifices prepared in this pavilion would be burned for the emperor’s sins.